coronalabs/corona-docs/markdown/guide/graphics/group.markdown

 ## Offscreen Culling

-Corona will cull child objects that are outside the boundaries of the screen.
+Solar2D will cull child objects that are outside the boundaries of the screen.